sneakytreesnake/SturdyBunny/README.md

 The changes to the design can be summarised as followed:
 - The gearbox, hinge and filament blocks are all secured to a 2020 aluminium extrusion, independent from eachother.
 This significantly improves the robuseness of the assembly, and is much more accomodating to printer calibration.
+- Filament support blocks have been removed, and instead a variation of the filament blocks have been added that include a bearing.
+The same rules apply as the standard ERCF, where every third filament block has a bearing.

 # Gallery